ymonika/POJOUtility/README.md

 ###### Examples:
 Below is the example of Customer class, where name, id, age & salary are fields:
-_/src/main/resources/_ here you can find class file with getter setter input.txt file:
+_/src/main/resources/_ here you can find class file with getter setter methods.

+input.txt file:

 Customer